Skip to content

 Mission Space Lab has two phases:

-• Create - Write the computer program that will collect the data you need and make your calculation.
+• Create – Write the computer program that will collect the data you need and make your calculation

-• Deploy - Your program is deployed on the ISS.
+• Deploy – Your program is deployed on the ISS

 Your team’s program must meet some simple requirements so that it can be controlled automatically.
 Any programs that do not meet these requirements will not be given ‘flight status’ (be allowed to run on the ISS).
-The deadline for submissions is 19 February 2024.
+The deadline for submissions is 09:00 CET 24 February 2025.
 Submissions are made by team mentors using the unique link they received when they registered their teams.

 What does your program need to output?